Donald Trump Attacks ‘New York Times’ For Story That Mueller Report Is More Damaging Than Barr Let On

 “The New York Times had no legitimate sources, which would be totally illegal, concerning the Mueller Report.
 In fact, they probably had no sources at all!
 They are a Fake News paper who have already been forced to apologize for their incorrect and very bad reporting on me!”
 Trump tweeted.

-Trump’s attack comes just after the Times published a story from several anonymous investigators that worked on the 22-month long Mueller investigation who say that the final report’s findings are worse for the president than Attorney General William Barr’s summary let on.
+Trump’s attack comes just after the Times published a story from several anonymous investigators that worked on the 22-month-long Mueller investigation who say that the final report’s findings are worse for the president than Attorney General William Barr’s summary let on.

 As The Inquisitr reported previously, some individuals on Mueller’s team worry that Barr has shaped the public’s perception of the investigation before anyone other than Barr has had the opportunity to review it.
 This means that if and when the report is made public, people will have already made up their minds about the findings.